Francia: Charlemagne (768–814)

-On Christmas Day, 800, Pope Leo III crowned Charles as "Emperor of the Romans" in Rome in a ceremony presented as a surprise (Charlemagne did not wish to be indebted to the bishop of Rome), a further papal move in the series of symbolic gestures that had been defining the mutual roles of papal auctoritas and imperial potestas.
+On Christmas Day 800, Pope Leo III crowned Charles as "Emperor of the Romans" in Rome in a ceremony presented as a surprise (Charlemagne did not wish to be indebted to the bishop of Rome), a further papal move in the series of symbolic gestures that had been defining the mutual roles of papal auctoritas and imperial potestas.
 Though Charlemagne preferred the title "Emperor, king of the Franks and Lombards", the ceremony formally acknowledged the ruler of the Franks as the Roman Emperor, triggering disputes with the Byzantine Empire, which had maintained the title since the division of the Roman Empire into East and West.
-The pope's right to proclaim successors was based on the Donation of Constantine, a forged Roman imperial decree.
-After an initial protest at the usurpation, the Byzantine Emperor Michael I Rhangabes acknowledged in 812 Charlemagne as co-emperor, according to some.
-According to others, Michael I reopened negotiations with the Franks in 812 and recognized Charlemagne as basileus (emperor), but not as emperor of the Romans.
+The pope's right to proclaim successors was based on the Donation of Constantine.
+After an initial protest at the usurpation, the Byzantine Emperor Michael I Rangabe acknowledged in 812 Charlemagne as co-emperor, according to some.
+According to others, Michael reopened negotiations with the Franks in 812 and recognized Charlemagne as basileus (emperor) but not as emperor of the Romans.
 The coronation gave permanent legitimacy to Carolingian primacy among the Franks.
-The Ottonians later resurrected this connection in 962.

-Upon Charlemagne's death on 28 January 814 in Aachen, he was buried in his own Palace Chapel at Aachen.

 Divided empire, after 840

-Charlemagne had several sons, but only one survived him.
-This son, Louis the Pious, followed his father as the ruler of a united empire.
-But sole inheritance remained a matter of chance, rather than intent.
-When Louis died in 840, the Carolingians adhered to the custom of partible inheritance, and after a brief civil war between the three sons, they made an agreement in 843, the Treaty of Verdun, which divided the empire in three:
+Charlemagne died in 814.
+He had several sons, but only one survived him, Louis the Pious.
+Louis followed his father as the ruler of a united empire, but sole inheritance remained a matter of chance rather than intent.
+When Louis died in 840, the Carolingians adhered to the custom of partible inheritance, and after a brief civil war between the Louis' three sons, they made an agreement in 843, the Treaty of Verdun, which divided the empire into three parts.
+Lothair I became emperor in name but de facto only the ruler of the Middle Francia.
+His three sons in turn divided this kingdom between them into Lotharingia, Burgundy, and Lombardy.
+Louis the German became king of East Francia, and Charles the Bald ruled West Francia.